Computational Physics Group

 Nick G. Glumac at the University of Illinois at Urbana-Champaign is doing his research in the Combustion Laboratory.

-Nicholas J. Zabaras at the Univesity of Warwick, UK is an internationally recognized researcher in the area of computational mathematics and computational materials science, uncertainty quantification and the stochastic modeling.
+Nicholas J. Zabaras at the University of Notre Dame is an internationally recognized researcher in the area of computational mathematics and computational materials science, uncertainty quantification and the stochastic modeling.

 Thomas L. Jackson at the Center for Compressible Multiphase Turbulence at the University of Florida is interested in fully three-dimensional burning characteristics of heterogeneous solid propellants.

 Andrew Lumsdaine at the Center for Research in Extreme Scale Technologies at the Indiana University is performing research in the area of High-performance Computing.